awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 ## AWS Backint Agent for SAP HANA<a name="launch-wizard-sap-features-backint"></a>

 Launch Wizard deploys and configures AWS Backint Agent for SAP HANA, an SAP\-certified backup and restore application for SAP HANA workloads running on Amazon EC2 instances in the cloud\.
-Launch Wizard supports the deployment and configuration of Backint Agent for single\-node, multi\-node, and high availability deployments for supported HANA and Netweaver on HANA applications\.
+Launch Wizard supports the deployment and configuration of Backint Agent for single\-node, multi\-node, and high availability deployments for supported HANA and NetWeaver on HANA applications\.

 ## Custom deployment configuration scripts<a name="launch-wizard-sap-features-scripts"></a>